Last updated: 13th September 2021

 Employment Check Lite is a secure, fast, and robust platform that offers instant employment checks.
 It is free to use and has helped all our clients manage, certainly right to work checks, but also the application process.
 Learn more about Lite here.

 Employment Check Pro

-Pro is designed to help companies with specific compliance or referencing background check requirements.
+Pro is designed to help you with specific compliance or referencing background check requirements.
 Not only is it secure, but its also fast and fully GDPR-compliant.
 Pro adds value to both the organisation and the candidate.
 Save time and reduce paperwork; all whilst maintaining compliance.
 Learn more about Pro here.

-It is recommended for employers to follow the practices outlined by the Home Office to ensure best practice
+It is recommended for employers to follow the practices outlined by the Home Office to ensure best practice.

 For updates, news, and important information regarding all types of employment background checks, be sure to bookmark our blog.